Can An Image Classifier Suffice For Action Recognition?: Experiments

 \textbf{Classification by CNNs.} We also test our proposed approach using the ResNet image classifiers on both SSV2 and Kinetics400 datasets.
 For fairness, the ResNet models are pretrained on ImageNet-21K.
 Table~\ref{table:cnn} shows the results.
-As seen from Table~\ref{table:cnn}, our models clearly outperform CNN-based models for action recognition on Kinetics400.
-Especially, with a strong backbone R152x2 (a model 2$\times$ wider than Resnet152), SIFAR-R152x2 achieves a superior accuracy of 80.0\%, which is surprisingly better than the best CNN results (SlowFast16x8+NL: 79.8\%) reported in Table~\ref{table:k400}.
-On SSV2, our models are not as good as the CNN models but very competitive with the self-attention model (\superS) under the common experiment setting.
-Our results shows that stronger image classifiers tend to result in better accuracy.
-How to develop better CNN based SIFAR to close the gap with respect to spatio-temporal methods on temporal data such as SSV2 is an interesting direction for future work.
+Our models clearly outperform the traditional CNN-based models for action recognition on Kinetics400.
+Especially, with a strong backbone R152x2 (a model 2$\times$ wider than Resnet152), SIFAR-R152x2 achieves a superior accuracy of 79.0\%, which is surprisingly comparable to the best CNN results (SlowFast16×8+NL: 79.8\%) reported in Table~\ref{table:k400}.

-It is also noticed that as opposed to CNN based spatio-temporal models, SIFAR models based on CNN classifiers do not benefit much from more input frames.
-More frames are even harmful for less deep models such as ResNet50.
-We believe this is because super images composed from more frames have larger spatial resolutions, implying that stronger capabilities from a classifier are needed to capture longer-range dependencies in the data.
-This also explains why vision transformers based on self-attention performs substantially better than CNN classifiers on SSV2.